Ischgl is well-known for the variety of its hotels and much renovation and new construction has gone on in the village in recent years.

 Most of the accommodation is directly in the village centre although, with the lack of space to expand in the traditional settlement, there has been some expansion along the road towards some of the more rural hamlets nearby, such as Mathon.

 All of the accommodation listed below is in Ischgl centre.
-The individually-listed hotels are from the higher star ratings - Ischgl has a preponderance of hotels at the four-star level and above - but those looking for other forms of accommodation will still be able to find a good choice by using the availability search form here.
+The individually-listed hotels are from the higher star ratings - Ischgl has a preponderance of hotels at the four-star level and above - but those looking for other forms of accommodation will still be able to find a good choice by using the availability search link here.